 It is impossible to thrive as individuals, if we do not steadily build a wise trust in ourselves.
 Building this capacity, develops our ability to trust others, which is essential if we are to have healthy, productive relationships.
-Building trust is a fine art that requires wisdom, risk and courage, but as columnist and Presbyterian minister Frank Crane is quoted as saying: "You may be deceived if you trust too much, but you will live in torment unless you trust enough."
+Building trust is a fine art that requires wisdom, risk and courage, but in the words of Johann Wolfgang von Goethe (German writer and statesman): "As soon as you trust yourself, you will know how to live."

 Consider a situation where you have dealt with a disrespectful colleague.
-Try responding to them from a place of trust in yourself, as opposed to a place of anger and fear
+Try responding to them from a place of trust in yourself, as opposed to a place of anger and fear.